History

 The building’s ride through the 20th century was a rocky one.

 For the next quarter century usage of the restored building thrived under the auspices of a Management Association comprising local people, Council officers and elected members.
-However the fabric of the building remained the responsibility of Kirklees Council.
+In practice the Council ran the Public Library in part of the ground floor whilst the community itself managed all of the remaining space under a lease from Kirklees.
+The Mechanics has become a buzzing hub of community life, also hosting significant national events such as Marsden Jazz Festival, and popular wedding venue etc

 The Future